$\operatorname{v}$-numbers of integral closure filtrations of monomial ideals: Abstract

 \section{Abstract}

 In this article, we investigate the $\v$-numbers of powers of monomial ideals and their integral closures in a polynomial ring $S$.
 We provide an alternative proof for determining the $\v$-numbers of powers of complete intersection monomial ideals.
 Furthermore, we analyze the $\v$-numbers associated to integral closure filtrations of irreducible monomial ideals and explore their relationship with the Castelnuovo–Mumford regularity of these ideals.
 Consequently, we obtain that for all $n\geq 1$, $\reg(S/\overline{I^n})=\v(\overline{I^n})=n\alpha(I)-1$ where $I$ is an equigenerated irreducible monomial ideal.
+We also show that, for any integer $p\geq 3$, there exists a squarefree monomial ideal $I$ (not necessarily equigenerated) in a polynomial ring $R$ such that $\big(\dim R/I-\depth R/I\big)-\v(I)=p-2$ which provides a negative answer to the question \cite[Question 5.5]{SS}.
 Finally, we give an upper bound for $\v$-numbers associated to the integral closure filtrations of complete intersection monomial ideals and explicitly compute these $\v$-numbers in certain cases.
 As a consequence, we show that for any integer $a\geq 1$, there exists a height two equigenerated complete intersection monomial ideal $I$ such that $\reg(S/\overline{I^n})-\v(\overline{I^n})=a-1$ for all $n\geq 1$.
 Moreover, we establish that for complete intersection monomial ideals, the $\v$-numbers of powers of ideals can be arbitrarily larger than the $\v$-numbers of integral closures of their powers.